Linux nForce Driver - AMD64

 - Added binary RPMs for SuSE Enterprise Server 8 x86-64

 - Added 6 channel output, audio input selection, speaker selection, per channel volume control, and analog / digital enable to audio driver.

 - Added GART patch for kernel 2.4.21

 This page contains drivers and documentation for the nForce chipset.
 The chipset includes hardware support for IDE disk control, ethernet networking, audio support, win modem support, and a USB controller.
 These packages have support for ethernet networking and basic ACI audio.
 USB and IDE hardware will work with standard Linux drivers.
 There is no win modem support.

 To download and install the drivers, follow the steps below:

-STEP 3: Review the NVIDIA Software License.
-You will need to accept this license to continue with the installation.
+STEP 1: Review the NVIDIA Software License.
+You will need to accept this license prior to downloading any files.